 'This is a cutting edge company for behavioural safety way ahead of their rivals.
 I should know I worked with them when developing our company behaviour programme.
 Achieved amazing results.
 Just ask our clients 😀', Mick Edwards, EHS Manager at GE

-The b.SAFE D2iP Safety Leadership Programme is a 12 month leadership programme designed to develop the behaviours that most contribute to a high performing safety culture.
+The b.SAFE D2iP Safety Leadership Programme is a 12 month leadership programme designed to develop the behaviours and skills that most contribute to a high performing safety culture .
 It is specifically designed to build a trusting work environment using the b.SAFE D2iT Trust-based Safety Culture Model.
 We believe that investing in the development of your most valuable and often most expensive resource pays dividends - see here to see how one D2iP participant from a client organisation got a six-figure ROI from the D2iP programme.
 Find out more about our b.SAFE D2iP Safety Leadership Programme and how you can build trust into your safety culture and get similar returns on your investment.

 Beehive is an employer-nominated approved provider for the National Skills Academy Nuclear, specialising in individual and organisational behaviour change.